Minister for Finance (Western Australia)

-Minister for Finance is a position in the government of Western Australia, currently held by Ben Wyatt of the Labor Party.
+Minister for Finance is a position in the government of Western Australia, currently held by Sue Ellery of the Labor Party.
 The position was first created in 1993, for the government of Richard Court.
 It was abolished in 1999, but revived in 2010 for the government of Colin Barnett.
 The minister is responsible for the state government's Department of Finance.